 Dr Agnieszka Jachec-Neale

-Dr Jachec-Neale is an expert researcher and lecturer with practical insight into how international law is applied in during armed conflict and in transitional and post-conflict environments.
+Dr Jachec-Neale is an expert researcher and academic with practical insight into how international law is applied during armed conflict and in post-conflict and transitional environments.
 In addition to her position in Law School she has been affiliated with Strategy and Security Institute and Medical School here at the University of Exeter teaching in multidisciplinary settings.
+She has now over ten years of teaching in academic setting primary of subjects in international humanitarian law/law of armed conflicts and international criminal law.
+She also has an extensive experience in teaching law to non-lawyers and over the years and engaged in delivery numerous courses focusing on teaching professionals from armed forces, humanitarian professionals, and civil servants.

-Agnieszka has over five years’ experience alone working in the field missions in south eastern Europe, where she specialised in monitoring domestic war crimes trials and in the enforcement of human rights standards in emerging democracies.
-She has a unique field experience in serving throughout with the Kosovo crisis and in post-war Croatia with the Organization for Security and Cooperation in Europe (OSCE).
+In her academic work Dr Jachec-Neale incorporates practical experience gained over five years’ serving throughout the Kosovo crisis and in post-war Croatia with the Organization for Security and Cooperation in Europe (OSCE), where she specialised in monitoring domestic war crimes trials and in the enforcement of human rights standards in emerging democracies.
 In the past she has been involved in managing and implementing major projects and producing analytical as well multi-disciplinary reports in the fields of international humanitarian law and international human rights.
 This involved working on Legislationline.org project in OSCE Office for Democratic Institutions and Rule of Law in Warsaw and supporting work of Croatian Ombudsman.
+Dr Jachec-Neale has subsequently served as a Research Fellow for the British Institute of International and Comparative Law where she developed research specialising in the laws of armed conflict that included a joint project and publications with Chatham House.